brgenius/sb-coupons-api/README.md

 * Tests the validity of the promo code by passing a pickup origin and destination

+## Stack
+This project is built with:
+ * Elixir 1.8
+ * Erlang 20.1
+ * Apiary for api Documentation
+ * Maru a lightweight REST-like API framework
+ * Postgres for database
+ * ETS as cache
+ * Google Apis to Geo functions
+ * Heroku free for deployment
+ * Github as repository

 ## Docs
 Check the usage full docs [here](https://sbcouponsapi.docs.apiary.io/)